Frequently Asked Questions About Hypnosis and Hypnotherapy

 “What about ‘False Memory Syndrome’?”

-In a therapeutic setting, False Memory Syndrome might occur, for instance, when a psychiatrist, social worker, or other health professional poorly trained in psychology uses Hypnosis with an emotionally unstable client to fulfill the clinician’s agenda of supposedly “uncovering” repressed memories of a specific theme.
+In a therapeutic setting, FMS might occur, for instance, when a psychiatrist, social worker, or other health professional poorly trained in psychology uses hypnotic techniques with an emotionally unstable client to fulfill the clinician’s agenda of supposedly “uncovering” repressed memories of a specific theme.

 The unskilled therapist asks the hypnotized client leading questions in an effort to uncover preconceived theories of child abuse, or find “proof” of the therapist’s own conspiratorial fantasies of satanic rituals, or UFO abductions.
-This can confuse the unstable client and is obviously serving only the interests of the therapist, not the client.
+Creating a false narrative can confuse the unstable client and is obviously serving only the interests of the therapist, not the client.

 (Generally speaking, Hypnosis should not be used with an emotionally or mentally unstable person anyway.
 A qualified Hypnotherapist is trained to refer such a person to another Mental Health Professional.)